Efficient Tree-Structured Deep Research with Adaptive Resource Allocation

 \subsection{Evaluation Setup}

+To ensure a fair and controlled evaluation where performance differences can be attributed solely to our runtime orchestration, we implement \method on top of GPT-Researcher system \cite{gptresearcher} and treat the original GPT-Researcher as baseline.
+Although our approach is system-agnostic, adopting a single, stable baseline allows us to isolate the effect of orchestration while keeping all other components fixed.
+We use the search API from DeepResearchGym across all experiments for consistency.

-To ensure a fair comparison, we build \method on top of GPT-Researcher's agentic workflow \cite{gptresearcher}, and evaluate \method against the original GPT-Researcher, using FineWeb \cite{penedo2024fineweb} as the static web corpora to improve reproducibility.
-On DeepResearchGym, we fix maximum execution times at 2 and 10 minutes to reflect realistic usage scenarios: \begin{itemize} \item The 2-minute cutoff reflects human multitasking behavior, where information workers spend an average of $\sim$2--3 minutes on events or tools before task switching \cite{gonzalez2004constant}. \item The 10-minute threshold matches the average duration of a ``working sphere'' \cite {gonzalez2004constant} and is supported by evidence from high-performance computing \cite {schlagkamp2015acceptance} and crowdsourcing tasks \cite{bernstein2011crowds}, indicating that a 10-minute window preserves task continuity without losing human-in-the-loop coordination. \end{itemize}
+On DeepResearch Bench, we allow the system to freely execute with a maximum breadth and depth.
+On DeepResearchGym, we set maximum execution times at 2 and 10 minutes to reflect realistic usage scenarios: \begin{itemize} \item The 2-minute cutoff reflects human multitasking behavior, where information workers spend an average of $\sim$2--3 minutes on events or tools before task switching \cite{gonzalez2004constant}. \item The 10-minute threshold matches the average duration of a ``working sphere'' \cite {gonzalez2004constant} and is supported by evidence from high-performance computing \cite {schlagkamp2015acceptance} and crowdsourcing tasks \cite{bernstein2011crowds}, indicating that a 10-minute window preserves task continuity without slowdown. \end{itemize}